-The Genesee Country Nature Center is an outstanding natural area with hundreds of acres of woodlands, meadows, ponds, old fields, fascinating geologic formations, plants and animals.
-Beginning January 5, visit the Nature Center every Sunday from 10:00 AM – 4:00 PM for an independent hike, or join one of our naturalists for a guided family-friendly nature experience.
+The Genesee Country Nature Center is an outstanding natural area with hundreds of acres of woodlands, meadows, ponds, old fields, fascinating geologic formations, plants, and animals.
+Visit the Nature Center every Sunday from 10:00 AM – 4:00 PM for an independent hike, or join one of our naturalists for a guided family-friendly nature experience.

 8. Mendon Ponds